Prowindows62/playbook-revios/README.md

 </div>

 ReviOS is a customized version of Windows, designed to be lightweight, stable, and focused on improving performance, privacy and compatibility.
 It aspires to re-create what Windows as an operating system should have been - easy and simple.
 Now compatible with [AME Wizard](https://ameliorated.io)🧙.

+## ⚠️ Note

+This is not an official product of ReviOS.
+Use this if you don't want to get ReviOS branding after installation.
+Please do not ask for any issues if you are using this one instead of Official ReviOS Playbook.
+Please note that use at your own risk.
+I am not responsible for any damages.

 ## ✨ Key Features